 - If you don't have a project yet, you'll need to make sure you claim your page first, which you can do by clicking a link at the bottom of your page in the directory.

-- You will be able to edit and change the following fields that show to users:
+- You can edit and change the following fields that show to users:

 - Short description

-- A short, one line description of your app
+- A short, one line description of your Action

 - Full description